Bonuseto/reas-test/README.md

 # Reas Real Estate Lead Collection System

-A full-stack web application for collecting real estate leads with a modern React frontend and Node.js backend.
+A form for collecting real estate leads with a modern React frontend and Node.js backend.

 ## 🚀 Features